amir-kedem/Portfolio/README.md

 Design of convolutional neural networks (CNNs) for image classification or detection tasks

-Utilisation of frameworks such as TensorFlow or PyTorch (or analogous) to build, train and validate deep models
+Utilisation PyTorch to build, train and validate deep models

 Transfer-learning, model fine-tuning and evaluation on unseen data